 2. Bowl 1.
 Put 1 1/4 cup roughcut oatmeal in bowl.
 Pour 1 1/4 cup milk in bowl with it.
 Let it soak while you prepare the rest.

 3. Bigger Bowl 2.
 In a bigger bowl, put 1/2 cup brown sugar, 1/2 cup vegetable oil (though I like using walnut oil), 1 egg.
 Stir.
+If you like things more sugary, add more sugar.
+I prefer the sugar to come from the mix ins.

 4. This is the everything part.
 Then add the everything you want to taste: